WeblateOrg/weblate/docs/user/checks.rst

 Long untranslated
 ~~~~~~~~~~~~~~~~~

-*The string has not been translated for a long time*

 .. versionadded:: 4.1

+:Summary: The string has not been translated for a long time
+:Scope: source strings
+:Check class: ``weblate.checks.source.LongUntranslatedCheck``
+:Flag to ignore: ``ignore-long-untranslated``

 When the string has not been translated for a long time, it is can indicate problem in a
 source string making it hard to translate.